codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

-### Understand results from evaluation Promotion Policies
+### Understand results from Promotion Policy evaluation
 When you evaluate Promotion Policies, in addition to identifying Products and Environments that do not match any existing Policies, you can also identify misconfigured Policies.

 Misconfigured Policies include: